-20.2.
-Audio Time vs Music Time
+18.2.
+Audio Time vs Beat Time

-What is the difference between Audio time and Music time?
+What is the difference between Audio time and Beat time?

 Audio time (or "real" time) is the length and tempo of a performance as executed and recorded.
-Whereas "music" (BBT, for Bar-Beat-Tick) time is a series of arranging data (notes and rests) that can be executed very quickly, or very slowly, and still be considered the same.
+Whereas "beat" time is a series of arranging data (notes and rests) that can be executed very quickly, or very slowly, and still be considered the same.

-In "music" time, a quarter-note is a quarter note, regardless of tempo.
+In "beat" time, a quarter-note is a quarter note, regardless of tempo.
 MIDI consists only of arrangement data, and so it is possible to arrange a MIDI sequence and later increase or decrease the tempo.
 Just like musicians playing from a score, the arrangement's tempo will increase, but the musical expression and timbre will remain largely unchanged.